gVafiaThis/CarDataView/README.md

 all wrapped in a UI.

 ## Overview
 The whole thing runs in the browser.
-The fucntionalities of the package are presented below:
+The fucntionalities of the package are presented below (scroll down to Images section for images):

 - ### ***Data Tab***
   Main functionality of the package: